Pivotality, twisted centres and the anti-double of a Hopf monad

-\begin{theorem} The category $\cat C$ is strict rigid and the bidualising functor is the identity.
-Furthermore, $\id_X,\rho_X\from X \to X$ can be extended to pivotal structures and $\sigma_{X,X}\from X^2 \to X^2$ to a braiding. \end{theorem} \begin{proof} The evaluation and coevaluation morphisms plus their snake identities make $X \in \cat C$, and by extension every object of $\cat C$, its own left, respectively right, dual.
+\begin{theorem} The category \(\cat C\) is strict rigid and the double dual functor is the identity.
+Furthermore, \(\id_X,\rho_X\from X \to X\) can be extended to pivotal structures and \(\sigma_{X,X}\from X^2 \to X^2\) to a symmetric braiding. \end{theorem} \begin{proof} The evaluation and coevaluation morphisms plus their snake identities make \(X \in \cat C\), and by extension every object of \(\cat C\), its own left, respectively right, dual.
 Using the Relations~\eqref{eq: everything_is_self_dual} together with the snake identities, we compute

-Thus, $\cat C$ is a strict rigid category whose bidualising functor is equal to the identity.
+Thus, \(\cat C\) is a strict rigid category whose double dual functor is equal to the identity.

-Our candidate for a pivotal structure on $\cat C$, different from the trivial one, is
+Our candidate for a pivotal structure on \(\cat C\), different from the trivial one, is

-This family of isomorphisms is compatible with the monoidal structure of $\cat C$ by construction and we only have to investigate its naturality.
+This family of isomorphisms is compatible with the monoidal structure of \(\cat C\) by construction and we only have to investigate its naturality.
 It suffices to verify this property on the generators.
-Relations~\eqref{eq: rho_is_nat} imply that $\rho_{X^2}$ commutes with $\sigma_{X,X}$.
-For the evaluation of $X\in \cat C$ we use the dual of Equation~\eqref{eq: everything_is_self_dual} to compute
+Relations~\eqref{eq: rho_is_nat} imply that \(\rho_{X^2}\) commutes with \(\sigma_{X,X}\).
+For the evaluation of \(X\in \cat C\) we use the dual of Equation~\eqref{eq: everything_is_self_dual} to compute